Barnes School: History

 On 17 November 1923 Sir George Lloyd laid the foundation stone of Evans Hall.
 Less than two years later, on 29 January 1925, a special train brought the first boarders to Devlali and Barnes was declared open by Sir Leslie Wilson, Governor of Bombay and patron of the Bombay Education Society.

-It is still primarily a place where the poor Anglo-Indian children of the Anglican and other Protestant Churchess can be given education.
+It is still primarily a place where the poor Anglo-Indian children of the Anglican and other Protestant Churches can be given education.
 It is still a Church school where Christian ideals are practised and imparted.

 The memory of founders and benefactors is preserved in the names of the buildings: Barnes, Candy, Spence, Haig-Brown, Lloyd.
 Other names are remembered.
 Greaves House is named after Sir John Greaves, a prominent Bombay businessman of the firm of Greaves Cotton, director of the Bombay Education Society from 1930 and Chairman of its Managing Committee from 1939 to 1949.
 Royal House commemorates Harry Royal, an old boy of the BES School from the years around 1900 to 1910, who became an officer of the Bombay Chamber of Commerce and honorary treasurer of the BES for many years.
 The greatest of them all was the Revd.
 Thomas Evans.
 After being Headmaster at the old school at Byculla since 1910, he became the first Headmaster of Barnes, without whom it would probably not have survived its early years.
 His portrait hangs in Evans Hall which was named in memory of him when he retired in 1934.